 While working on the the anthology, I was more than ever convinced that the literatures of the region have more in common that not.
 The dry wit, the willingness to dwell in melancholia and look at the world through its blue-tinted glasses, the social criticism that comes with bringing to light the stories of the marginalised, the exploration of style and form as integral part of diving into any given theme, the deep-felt belief in literature’s role in keeping our societies humane.

-1. Tómas Jónsson, Bestseller by Guðbergur Bergsson (translated by Lytton Smith)
+1. Tómas Jónsson, Bestseller by Guðbergur Bergsson (trans. by Lytton Smith)

 Bergsson is the grand old man of Icelandic literature and this is the novel every Icelandic author must love and resist.
 Written in 1966, when biographies of turn-of-the-century greats were dominating the bestseller lists in Iceland, the novel pretends to be the autobiographical musings of its ageing protagonist.
 Having nothing to his name but the fact that he is descended from Vikings, and the small flat where he lives in one room, renting the rest out to lodgers, Tómas does his best to prove worthy of a book of his own.
 Only recently translated into English, it is a fabulous feast of wilting light, with a whiff of Beckett’s Unnamable’s underpants.